entzeit/MoneySplitterKotlin/readme.md

-Derived from simple Java Project and not improved
+Derived from MoneySplitterJava Project, converted to Kotlin and not improved